mobj44/moonblue/README.md

 ```

 ## Customization
-This theme was made using [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim), run `:Lushify` to edit.
+This theme was made using [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim), and does require lush to use.
+Run `:Lushify` to edit.
 And see [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) for more details.

 ## Supports
 Treesitter